Oakwood Preschool Handbook

 - Classroom staff document progress on IEP goals and objectives weekly.
 Documentation is shared and reviewed with the specialists on a regular basis.

 Class assignments are made with consideration to balancing each section in terms of academic ability, sex, individual needs, personality conflicts, learning styles, etc. Staff members review class lists.
-The final placement is the responsibility of the principal and/or his designee.
+The final placement is the responsibility of the preschool supervisor.
 Specific requests for class placement are not accepted.

 The State of Ohio provides Early Learning Content and Standards for all of Ohio’s preschools.
 We adapt curriculum as needed to meet individual needs of children.